 During code reviews, I pay extra attention to these comments.
 And yes, very often, comments don’t make sense anymore because of some copy-paste of code.
 We must delete any copy-pasted comment and rewrite it.
 Spreading copy-pasted comments that we don’t really know why they were added in the first place is a plague.

-As a final work, I want us to remember that yes, maintaining comments is a pain.
+As a final word, I want us to remember that yes, maintaining comments is a pain.
 Comments will eventually start lying if you don’t delete and rewrite them.
-But would you rather have no comments at all and let the amount of tribal knowledge creep in every part of your code base, making it harder and harder for new engineers to join the team?
+But would you rather have no comments at all and let the amount of tribal knowledge creep in every part of your codebase, making it harder and harder for new engineers to join the team?